 The main message at Guerin Catholic is that students should challenge themselves appropriately in order to develop their God-given potential.
 The administration at Guerin Catholic encourages parents and students to work with the faculty in determining classes that are appropriate for the students, yet also encourage them to achieve more than they thought possible.

-More than 80% of the student body participates in the Honors/IB curriculum at Guerin Catholic and benefit from its rigorous preparation.
-The most important academic goal for Guerin Catholic is that all students are properly prepared for college studies.
+100% of the student body participates in the IB program during junior and senior year in order to meet the graduation pathway for college readiness.
+The most important academic goal of Guerin Catholic is that all students are properly prepared for success in college studies.

 A school is a place of teaching and learning.
 As a diocesan Catholic high school, the teaching and learning–in fact the overall environment and culture–is shaped by the teachings of Christ as given to us by official Catholic Church teaching.
 Our staff and faculty work as ministers of the Church.
 Vatican documents–including, but not limited to, the Declaration on Christian Education, The Religious Dimension of Education in a Catholic School, The Catholic School–provide direction to administration, faculty, and staff on how they are to approach their education ministries.
 All subject areas and extra-curricular activities emphasize Catholic principles of living a Sacramental life, the dignity of the human person, moral responsibility, valuing faith and reason, and the role of the family and social teachings.
 As a diocesan high school, our teaching flows from the Magisterium, which is the official teaching office of the Church.